4 Factors Affecting Online Loan Application Approval Beyond Credit ScorePublished on November 19, 2021 by Daniel Azzoli

 Another thing that a financial institution will be keeping an eye out for is whether or not you’ve submitted a high volume of online loan applications in recent and quick succession.
 If you’ve been going crazy with loan applications, this might be a sign to lenders that you’re taking on too much debt too quickly, and that there’s a reasonable chance you’ll default on the loan you’re applying for.

 But how can a financial institution know how many loans you’ve been applying for?
-Well, when you apply for credit of some sort, a hard inquiry (also known as a hard pull or hard credit check) will typically be placed on your credit report.
-More specifically, it’ll be placed on your prime credit report with one of the three major credit bureaus – Equifax, TransUnion, or Experian.
+Well, depending on the type of loan, when you apply for credit of some sort, a hard inquiry (also known as a hard pull or hard credit check) may be placed on your credit report.
+More specifically, it may be placed on your prime credit report with one of the three major credit bureaus – Equifax, TransUnion, or Experian.
 A hard inquiry may be done when:

 - You submit a loan application, such as an online loan application